TaoChen18/Albums-Display/README.md

 3. Users can fuzzy search for items based on Album's name or Artist's name
 4. Users can use Filters to filter the results they want
 5. Users can sort the items by price or by year
+6. Users can't add items to Cart without LogIn
-6. Navigation Bar can change based on whether the user has logged in or not
+7. Navigation Bar can change based on whether the user has logged in or not
-7. Local Storage is available for saving user's token
+8. Local Storage is available for saving user's token
-8. CSS animation is available for both Card display and Card expand
+9. CSS animation is available for both Card display and Card expand

 ## Admin User
 username: admin